 [Conquering expeditions and the extent of the Persian empire]

-(20) when these had been made ready for him, he started out on that expedition on which he is said to have subjugated all the peoples that fill the earth from Syria all the way to the Erythraian sea [likely Indian Ocean in this case].
+(20) When these had been made ready for him, he started out on that expedition on which he is said to have subjugated all the peoples that fill the earth from Syria all the way to the Erythraian sea [i.e. Arabian Sea].
 His next expedition is said to have gone to Egypt and to have subjugated that country also.
 (21) From that time on his empire was bounded on the east by the Erythraian sea, on the north by the Euxeinos sea [Black Sea], on the west by Kypros and Egypt, and on the south by Ethiopia.
 The extremes of his empire are uninhabitable, on the one side because of the heat, on another because of the cold, on another because of too much water, and on the fourth because of too little.
 (22) Cyrus himself made his home in the centre of his domain.
-And in the winter season he spent seven months in Babylon [near modern Baghdad], for there the climate is warm. in the spring he spent three months in Susa [now Shush in Iran], and in the height of summer two months in Ekbatana [near Hamadan, Iran].
+And in the winter season he spent seven months in Babylon [near modern Baghdad], for there the climate is warm.
+In the spring he spent three months in Susa [now Shush in Iran], and in the height of summer two months in Ekbatana [near Hamadan, Iran].
 By so doing, they say, he enjoyed the warmth and coolness of perpetual spring-time.

 [Supplement (by a later author) which contrasts to the positive portrayals of Xenophon and emphasizes the deterioration of customs after Cyrus’ death]